 - Any forms your primary care physician gave you to bring to the hospital.

 - Any relevant medical insurance information, including insurance cards, pre-certification, and any other documentation required by your insurer.

 - A list of emergency contact numbers.

 Please feel free to bring personal items, such as pajamas, slippers, bathrobe, socks, reading glasses, books, photographs, laptops, portable music devices or anything that would make you more comfortable.
 However, we ask that you keep these to a minimum as there is a limited amount of space for personal items in patients’ rooms.
-In addition, Adventist Hinsdale Hospital is not liable for personal belongings in the event of theft or breakage.
+In addition, please note AMITA Health Adventist Medical Center Hinsdale is not liable for personal belongings in the event of theft or breakage.